shans/line-layout/merged-model/README.md

 Overhang needs the computed value of `fontSize`.

-GetComputedStyle during other phases than `segment` is a little tricky, because what these phases work on are segments rather than nodes.
+GetComputedStyle during other phases than `segment` is a little tricky, because what these phases work on are segments, not nodes.
-Text segments need to know which element it comes from anyway, it should be easy?
+Segments need to know which element it comes from anyway, it should not be an issue?

 ## Multiple Custom Layouts